nlburns33/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 ### W3
 ### Activity 1

 Currently, the monster and its states are present, with nearly all of the transitions working.
-The monster can attack and damage the player.
+It wanders, chases the player, and can attack and damage the player.
 The player can move, jump, and shoot and stun the monster.

 Playtesting goal: Does the monster's behavior make sense and feel reasonable?